Policy Document on R&D, Incubation and Consultancy

-The chair person of the committee and the member secretary would be nominated by the institution from amongst the 8 members.
-Members 5,6 and 7 are nominated by CPCSEA, with a provision of a link nominee for CPCSEA nominee.
+- The Chairperson of this Committee and the Member-Secretary would be nominated by the institution from amongst the 8 members.
+Members 5, 6 and 7 are nominated by CPCSEA, with a provision of a link nominee for CPCSEA nominee.

 - Projects involving large animals have to be referred to CPCSEA for approval.

 - Appointment of IAEC members is for a period of 3 years only.
-New committee has to be formed after the expiry of the term of the members.
+A new Committee will have to be constituted after the expiry of the term of the members.

 List of Databases

 Science Direct, Scopus, Scirus, Thomson Reuters, Ebsco, IEEE, IET, Google Scholar, Reed Elsevier (Law), Royal Society of Chemistry, Index Copernicus, Wiley Interscience, Emerald, Sage, Mathscinet

 SCI, Proquest, Pubmed, Pubchem, Science Accelerator, Journal Seek, Index Copernicus, Econlit (Economics), Eric (Education), Phil Papers, Indian Citation Index (ICI), World Wide Science, Compendex, Merck Index, International Directory of Philosophy

 Wiley, Macmillan, Oxford, Prentice Hall, Cambridge, Harvard, Elsevier, Penguin, Pearson, Academic, Kluwer

 - Both faculty and students are strongly encouraged to incubate companies and become a part of the global and national start up culture as well as Make in India concept.